Best Practices

 High volume of repetitive subtasks (slices) | [ ] |

-Subtasks of junior engineer-level difficulty | [ ] |
+Tasks of junior engineer-level complexity | [ ] |

-Isolated & Incremental subtasks | [ ] |
+Isolated & incremental tasks | [ ] |

-Objective & Verifiable subtasks | [ ] |
+Objective & verifiable subtasks | [ ] |

 (Recommended) Minimal project dependencies | [ ] |

-Crafting Devin’s work
+Crafting Devin’s Work

-Example Scenario | Reliability Concern | Task Type |
+Scenario | Reliability Concern | Task Type |

 ---|---|---|

-Asking Devin for complex, net-new features (even if the work is repetitive!) | Unlikely to be sufficiently reliable at scale. | Tall & Deep |
+Asking Devin to build complex, net-new features (even if repetitive) | Lower reliability at scale | Tall & Deep |

-Asking Devin to handle simple, well-defined tasks | Reliable and effective. | Wide & Shallow |
+Assigning Devin simple, well-defined tasks | Highly reliable and effective | Wide & Shallow |

 ⚠️ What to Slice (Critical!)